6

-I am trying to patch two rasters with raster calculator but I am not finding the way to work with no-data values.
+I am trying to patch two rasters with the raster calculator but I am not finding a way to work with no-data values.

-• Lager@1 has some information I need as first option, this has as no-data -9999 (reading in the properties)
+• Lager@1 has some information I need as the first option, this has no-data -9999 (reading in the properties)

 This command does not produce values where Lager@1 is no-data